gitpod-io/template-dynamic-workspace-location-and-tasks/README.md

 # Details

 A [.gitpod.yml](./.gitpod.yml) task is used to process `$GITPOD_WORKSPACE_CONTEXT_URL` variable.
 Later `code -r` command is used if a subdirectory was found on the CONTEXT_URL.

+We can also run tasks conditionally based on the subdirectory context. (see the 2nd task in [.gitpod.yml](./.gitpod.yml) for example)